Supported Bitcoin addresses in Phantom

 Restoring a Bitcoin wallet

-If you import a wallet using a Secret Recovery Phrase from another Bitcoin wallet, Phantom detects which addresses you've used before.
+If you import a wallet using a Secret Recovery Phrase from another Bitcoin wallet, Phantom detects which Bitcoin addresses have been used before.

 Depending on your wallet history, Phantom may show a Native SegWit address, a Taproot address, or both.

-This lets you access your Bitcoin and Ordinals without extra setup.
+This helps you access your Bitcoin and Ordinals without extra setup.

 See also